Jorge Ignacio García Cuerva: Biography

 Jorge Ignacio García Cuerva was born in Río Gallegos on 12 April 1968.
 He studied philosophy and theology at the seminary of the diocese of San Isidro.
 He was ordained a priest on 24 October 1997.
 He earned licentiate degrees in theology, with specialization in Church history and canon law, from the Pontificia Universidad Católica Argentina “Santa María de los Buenos Aires”, and get a qualification as a lawyer at the Universidad Católica de Salta (UCASAL) in Argentina.

 He worked as parish vicar and parish priest of Nuestra Señora de la Cava in Beccar; parish priest of Santa Clara de Asís in Tigre; promotor of justice in the interdiocesan tribunal of San Isidro, Merlo-Moreno; vice president of diocesan Caritas; diocesan delegate for prison pastoral care, and chaplain of various penitentiaries of the province of Buenos Aires.

 On 20 November 2017, Pope Francis appointed him titular bishop of Lacubaza and auxiliary bishop of Lomas de Zamora.
 He received his episcopal ordination on 3 March 2018.

 On 3 January 2019 Pope Francis appointed him bishop of Río Gallegos.
 He became deputy chair of the International Commission of Catholic Prison Pastoral Care.

-He was appointed a member of the Dicastery for Bishops of the Roman Curia in July 2021.
+He was appointed a member of the Dicastery for Bishops of the Roman Curia in July 2021 and the pontifical delegate for the International Commission of Catholic Prison Pastoral Care in December 2025.

 On 26 May 2023, Pope Francis named him archbishop of Buenos Aires.

+Since 2 March 2026, he additionally has served as an Apostolic Administrator of the Armenian Catholic Eparchy of San Gregorio de Narek en Buenos Aires.